GRB$\,$220831A: a hostless, intermediate Gamma-ray burst with an unusual optical afterglow: Multi-wavelength Analysis

 Under the standard afterglow model wherein synchrotron emission results from a relativistic shock interacting with a uniform interstellar medium and observing the afterglow between the typical frequency and the cooling frequency, $\nu_m < \nu < \nu_c$, the electron energy distribution powerlaw index, $p$, predicts values of $\alpha = 3(1-p)/4$, $\beta = (1-p)/2$ for the pre-break light curve \citep{afterglow_spectra}.
 Due to the lateral spreading of the jet, there is expected to be a steepening in the fade rate of the afterglow emission.
 This is called the `jet-break' and is characterised by the temporal powerlaw index, $\alpha$, asymptoting to $-p$ \citep{Rhoads97,jetbreak}.

 From the pre-break values of $\beta$ and $\alpha_1$, we calculate $p=2.22 \pm 0.07$ \citep{afterglow_breaks}.
 This pre-break behavior, in terms of both temporal and spectral index, is consistent with the standard closure relations.
-However, if we interpret the sharp temporal break as a jet-break, the fitted value of $\alpha_2=-3.83^{+0.62}_{-0.79}$, is inconsistent with this prescription with a significance of 3.6$\sigma$, calculated from the posterior distribution shown in Figure \ref{fig:corner_bpl}.
+However, if we interpret the sharp temporal break as a jet-break, the fitted value of $\alpha_2=-3.83^{+0.62}_{-0.79}$, is inconsistent with this prescription with a significance of 3.6$\sigma$, calculated from the posterior distribution shown in Figure \ref{fig:corner_bpl} \footnote{The posteriors of $\alpha_2$ are asymmetric, therefore, the errorbars in Figure \ref{fig:breaks} would not scale linearly with confidence level.}.
 Furthermore, it is not possible to generate such a decay with a forward shock.
-The steepest decay possible would be limited by high altitude emission, resulting in $\alpha_2 = -2 + \beta$ \citep{KumarPanaitescu2000}.
+The steepest decay possible would be limited by high latitude emission, resulting in $\alpha_2 = -2 + \beta$ \citep{KumarPanaitescu2000}.
 It also constitutes an outlier in the distribution of observed temporal powerlaw indices, which is shown in Figure \ref{fig:breaks} \citep{GRBjetbreaks}.
 Therefore, our inferred value of $\alpha_2$ is too steep to originate from a forward shock alone.
 GRB\,060605 has a similarly steep post-break temporal powerlaw index \citep{GRB060605}, which can be seen in Figure \ref{fig:breaks}.
 This will be discussed in Section \ref{sec:sec_emission} and Section \ref{sec:discussion}.